 Gifts Loans & Debts Help Sheet Older people often get asked to help when family members are in difficulty and it’s sometimes hard to say no. Its important to know your rights and responsibilities and what can go wrong when you help someone financially.
 This Help Sheet covers what you should think about when considering a loan or gift of money or other assets.
 It also covers going into debt for someone, going guarantor and providing security for a loan.

-Care For Your Assets is a guide for people considering moving in with family as they get older.
+Care for your assets (Revised edn 2017) is a guide for people considering moving in with family as they get older.
 Care for Your Assets: Money, Ageing & Family will help older people plan and secure their future interests.
 It covers topics such as making a family agreement, Centrelink and taxation implications and where to go for more information and advice.

 Financial abuse of older people by family members analyses the views and experiences of older people and their families, and shows older people need to be mindful of financial abuse.
 See also Seniors Rights Victoria and CPA Australia’s new Elder Financial Abuse Tools.

 Power of Attorney Fact Sheet 1 and Fact Sheet 2 – as of 1st September 2015, changes came into effect for Enduring Powers of Attorney in Victoria.
 The Enduring Power of Attorney (Medical) remains unchanged however there have been changes to the Enduring Power of Attorney Financial and Guardianship.
 In addition a new Substitute Attorney arrangement has been introduced.